MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 [!INCLUDE [Product short](includes/product-short.md)] protects your on-premises Active Directory users and/or users synced to your Azure Active Directory.
 To protect an environment made up of only AAD users, see [AAD Identity Protection](/azure/active-directory/identity-protection/overview).

 To create your [!INCLUDE [Product short](includes/product-short.md)] instance, you'll need an AAD tenant with at least one global/security administrator.
 Each [!INCLUDE [Product short](includes/product-short.md)] instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.

+You need to be a [global administrator or security administrator on the tenant](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) to access the Identity section on the Microsoft 365 Defender portal.

 This prerequisite guide is divided into the following sections to ensure you have everything you need to successfully deploy [!INCLUDE [Product short](includes/product-short.md)].